 To test out the interface, interested professionals simply need to sign up on the Sage website and launch the online product demo.
 Sage also offers video tutorials and resources with more info on their website.
 The product is also surprisingly affordable, with a license for one user starting as low as $115 a month.

-Sage 100 Contractor is an incredibly popular project management software and has been around for many years.
+Sage 100 Contractor is an incredibly popular construction management software and has been around for many years.
 Because of this, there are tons of reviews around the web for interested buyers looking to read more about the user experience.
 Most users rate it very highly, with the main complaints being a lack of field support, regular update requirements, and limited compatibility with Excel.
 However, most reviewers give it high marks based on the tool’s robustness, intuitive interface, and reporting capabilities.

 We like Sage 100 Contractor and recommend it as one of the most popular and robust construction project management tools on the market.
 We also rated it as the best on-premise construction project management software.